boots-edu/textbook/source/text/7-exceptions_code_qual/comments.md

 -   Readability
     -   Comments, naming, indenting, consistency of the code, adherence to standards, etc.
 -   Usability
     -   How easy to use is the code.
 If it is a class, how easy is it to create objects or extend.
 How easy is it to make changes.
-If a program, how what is the user experience like?
+If a program, what is the user experience like?

 ## Why Care About Code Quality?